 - Sharp Cutting Knife - Important to get those perfect beef slices!

-To get the best results, you must use a meat thermometer!
-This is the most accurate way to get your desired doneness.
-Poke the meat thermometer into the middle center of the roast and check for these temperatures:
+To get the best results, you must use a meat thermometer.
+It’s the most accurate way to hit your desired level of doneness, no guessing or overcooked edges.

 - Rare: 120–125°F